Dansoftowner/Boomega/USER_GUIDE.md

 ### Database files

 Boomega stores your saved records/books into a particular Boomega (`.bmdb`) database file.
-A `Boomega Database` can be secured with username & password pair, but it can be an open-database accessible for everyone.
+A `Boomega Database` can be secured with credentials (username & password), or it can be an open-database accessible for everyone.

 > Note: multiple users per database are not supported!